Food and Anxiety | Anti-Anxiety Diet

 As I was recovering, I decided to eat more healthily and found that, through this, I had so much more energy and I felt calmer and less depressed.
 I also understood the importance of burning off all my excess nervous energy and took up a fitness regime that suited me.
 These changes in my life made a lot of difference to how I felt overall.
 They are not the only answer to anxiety, but they can bring some much needed relief to the way we feel.

 Try and eat a healthy, whole foods diet with plenty of fresh vegetables and fruits.
 Try and include foods that are rich in the B vitamins, such as whole grains, nuts, green vegetables, eggs and fish.

 To help lift moods and help calm anxiety, keep away from processed foods and eat more natural products.
-Also what we drink can have an affect on our stress levels.
+Also, what we drink can have an effect on our stress levels.
 Although drinking alcohol seems to have a calming effect short term, it dehydrates the body, leaving us feeling more anxious than ever.
 If you feel you can’t give up altogether, then just try and moderate it.

 Below is a small list of foods to avoid and those to include in your daily diet to help with the symptoms of anxiety and stress.
 Again, I don’t expect you to be perfect, I certainly wasn’t, but a few changes may help you feel the benefits.
 Click the two links below to see which foods to eat and which to avoid.

 - Wholegrain foods

 - Fizzy drinks